Photo credit: DTK Austin Styling

 Clothes have power

-Before my wardrobe clearout, I owned far too many items that made me feel bad.
+Before my wardrobe weeding, I owned far too many items that made me feel bad.
 There was the dress I used to fit into.
 There, the dress I slightly discoloured in the wash.
 There, the jacket my mother gave me for Christmas that was just never quite “me”.
-If, when you look into your wardrobe, you feel anything approaching a negative feeling, get rid of it.
+If, when you look into your wardrobe, you feel anything approaching a negative feeling, get rid of it [aside: I wrote this before I read Marie Kondo*, so honestly I feel as if she maybe copied me.
+Who can I sue?!).
 There’s enough of that outside your door.
 Now, while not everything I own makes me feel amazing, mostly I feel fine about them.
-Everything fits and nothing reminds me of that night I got so drunk I threw a chair at my friend*.
+Everything fits and nothing reminds me of that night I got so drunk I threw a chair at my friend**.

 Cheap means cheap – in more ways than one

-Before I did my clearout, I would have considered myself a big Penneys shopper.
-I would frequently go into the Mary St shop and rid myself of €100-odd on random items of clothing: a slightly ill-fitting dress (but only €7!), a pair of cobalt-blue skinny jeans (€11!), more T-shirts than you could fit in an American Apparel factory.
-But as I sifted through my wardrobe, I realised that there wasn’t a single item from Penneys in there.
+Before I commenced my wardrobe weeding, I would have considered myself a big fast fashion fan.
+I would frequently pop into town and rid myself of €100-odd on random items of clothing: a slightly ill-fitting dress (but only €7!), a pair of cobalt-blue skinny jeans (€11!), more T-shirts than you could fit in an American Apparel factory.
+But as I sifted through my wardrobe, I realised that there wasn’t a single fast-fashion item in there.
 Why was that?
 Oh, yes, because inevitably, one wash would result in said item shrinking, fading or otherwise losing its original lustre, and I would either bin it or donate it to charity, for some poor charity shop worker to price and attempt to sell on.
 No more.

 Fewer choices mean quicker decision-making